 The Student Life Centre offers 1-2-1 money advice where we can help you to budget and plan to keep on top of your finances.
 All discussions are confidential and information will not be shared with your academic department or any other area of the university.

-So if you find yourself considering a payday loan, stop, and come to the Student Life Centre where we can provide you with a range of support to help you though this rough patch.
+So if you find yourself considering a payday loan, stop, and come to the Student Life Centre where we can provide you with a range of support to help you through this rough patch.